 Investing in Canada Real Estate Versus the United States

-In this video I want to share with you, and this is more geared toward my friends in Canada, but also for those in the United States that are at least curious as to what the differences are between investing in Canada versus investing in the United States in real estate.
+In this video I want to share with you, and this is more geared toward my friends in Canada, but also for those in the United States that are at least curious as to what the differences are between investing in Canada real estate versus investing in the United States real estate.
 More specifically, I'm going to touch on some of the more traditional sides, but I'm going to go more on the creative as well, because that is been where we've made most of our money, and it's been most productive in real estate, has been focusing on the more creative techniques, because traditional techniques, and there's great videos on the differences between the two.

 That's pretty simple.
 You're buying a property, and either you're going to rent it out, or you're going to fix it up and resell it.
 There's not a whole lot of creativity required.
 For the majority of how we invest, we like to focus on targeting motivated sellers, people who have to get rid of their property, and then we try to come up with a creative solution, hopefully not having to put much money down or use our own credit, and then find a way to turn that deal into money.